-We record the results in our assessment files and we use these to plan future work, provide the basis for progress and to communicate with the pupil's future class teacher(s).
+We record the results on our assessment system and we use these to plan future work, provide the basis for progress and to communicate with the pupil's future class teacher(s).
 The children's work is saved on the school network.
 Other work may be printed and filed within the subject from which the task was set.